JetBrains/intellij-sdk-docs/topics/basics/types_of_plugins.md

 <!-- Copyright 2000-2022 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->

 Products based on the IntelliJ Platform can be modified and adjusted for custom purposes by adding plugins.
-All downloadable plugins are available at the [JetBrains Plugins Repository](https://plugins.jetbrains.com/).
+All downloadable plugins are available from the [JetBrains Marketplace](https://plugins.jetbrains.com/).

 The most common types of plugins include: